Piscora

 Aquatic water texture background

-Browse all aquarium fish species with scientific names beginning with "A".
+Browse all aquarium fish species with common names beginning with "A".
 Each profile includes care requirements, water parameters, tank size recommendations, and compatibility information for freshwater, marine, and brackish species.

-Welcome to the letter 'A' species index, featuring a diverse selection of aquarium inhabitants.
+Welcome to the letter 'A' index, where you'll find a variety of aquarium species.
 Highlights include the popular Ocellaris clownfish (Amphiprion ocellaris) and the unique Bristlenose Pleco (Ancistrus cirrhosus).
 Whether you prefer community fish like the Banded-tail glassy perchlet (Ambassis urotaenia) or specialized types, this section provides options for all aquarists.

 Marine